pytorch/torchtune/docs/source/tutorials/datasets.rst

 Setting max sequence length
 ---------------------------

-The default collator, :func:`~torchtune.utils.padded_collate`, used in all our training recipes will pad samples to the max sequence length within the batch, not globally.
+The default collator, :func:`~torchtune.padded_collate`, used in all our training recipes will pad samples to the max sequence length within the batch, not globally.
 If you wish to set an upper limit on the max sequence length globally, you can specify it in the dataset builder with ``max_seq_len``.
 Any sample in the dataset